nitinshivakumar/Enhanced-Proctoring-System-Computer-Vision/readme.md

-# Enhanced Proctoring System: Computer Vision in Education
+# Enhanced Proctoring System: Computer Vision

 ## Overview
 The Enhanced Proctoring System is a computer vision-based solution designed for monitoring and enhancing security during educational assessments.
 The system employs various computer vision techniques to detect and track facial features, eye movements, and gaze direction for a more robust and accurate proctoring experience.